hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

 # 4. Define the Segmentation model

-This part we will define the segmentation model by using `segmentation_models` library, we also define the loss function, optimization and metric.
+In this part we will define the segmentation model by using `segmentation_models` library, we also define the loss function, optimization, and metric.

-**Segmentation models** is python library with Neural Networks for Image Segmentation based on Keras (Tensorflow) framework.
-This is the high level API, you need only some lines of code to create a Segmentation Neural Network.
+**Segmentation models** is a python library with Neural Networks for Image Segmentation based on Keras (Tensorflow) framework.
+This is the high-level API, you need only some lines of code to create a Segmentation Neural Network.

 ## 4.1 Model
 ```